alwint3r/onewire-mbed-os/README.md

 ## How did it go?

-I used this library with Mbed OS 6.10 running on STM32 NUCLEO-F446RE development board.
+I used this library with Mbed OS 6.10 running on STM32 NUCLEO-F446RE development board and it is working perfectly.